-The following table provides information on plan-based awards granted in 2010 to each of the named executive officers.
+The following table provides information on plan-based awards granted in 2014 to each of the named executive officers.

-All Other Option Awards: Number of Securities Underlying Options Exercise of Base Price of Option Awards Grant Date Fair Value of Stock Option Awards

-Name Grant Date (#) (\$/Share)(1) (\$)(2)
+All Other Stock Awards: Number of Shares of Stock or All Other Option Awards: Number of Securities Underlying Options Exercise or Base Price of Option Awards Grant Date Fair Value of Stock and Option Awards Name Grant Date Units (#)(1) (#) (\$/Share) (\$)(2) James Sullivan 2/18/14 30,000 138,600 John Monson 2/18/14 20,000 - 92,400

-James Sullivan 6/28/10 101,500 4.70 233,359

-David DeMaria 6/28/10 105,500 4.70 242,555

-Sundari Mitra 6/28/10 65,500 4.70 150,591

-- (1) Each option was granted at an exercise price equal to the fair market value of our common stock on the grant date which was equal to the closing price of a share of our common stock on the Nasdaq GM on the date of grant. - (2) Amount shown reflects the aggregate grant date fair value for financial statement reporting purposes, as determined pursuant to FASB ASC Topic 718, which utilizes certain assumptions as outlined in the notes to the audited consolidated financial statements included in our 2010 Annual Report on Form 10-K filed with the SEC on March 15, 2011.
+(1) Represents restricted stock units granted pursuant to the Equity Plan.

+(2) Amount shown reflects the aggregate grant date fair value for financial statement reporting purposes, as determined pursuant to FASB ASC Topic 718, which utilizes certain assumptions as outlined in the notes to the audited consolidated financial statements included in our 2014 Annual Report on Form 10-K filed with the SEC on March 13, 2015.